young asian female veteran with depression looking upset

 Veteran Depression Claim Denial | VA Disability Appeals Lawyers

-It is best to seek the advice of aย well-versed attorneyย from VetLawโ€™s team before filing depression claims.
-If VA denied your claim for disability compensation, then you should schedule a meeting with a VA-accredited lawyer who can help you assert your entitlement to disability compensation.
+It is best to seek the advice of a well-versed attorney from VetLawโ€™s team before filing depression claims.
+If the VA denied your claim for disability compensation, then you should schedule a meeting with a VA-accredited lawyer.
+They can help you assert your entitlement to disability compensation.

 MEDICAL REQUIREMENTS FOR OBTAINING DISABILITY BENEFITS